astucieuxzephyr/ctl/README.md

-# French version of the Max Lüscher Test of colors :
+# Multilingual version of the Max Lüscher Test of colors :
  - Author : Tanguy Bodin-Hullin.

  The psychophysiological states studied by 8 color variant of the Lüscher color test modified by L. Sobchik (method of paired comparisons)